Guilded-NET/Guilded-NET.github.io/docs/embeds.md

 ### Authors and Footers

 Embeds have more than descriptions, titles and fields.
 They can also have an author, which appears at the top, and a footer, which appears at the bottom.
-Both authors and footers have a text and an icon, but author can also hold a hyperlink in its name.

 ```csharp
 using System;